sothi-em/synthetic-document-gen/README.md

 - **Generate** tab — start a background job (count, optional instructions, industry, model) with live progress; review the generated companies and pick which ones to keep (work is split across a fixed pool of 4 threads).
 - **Companies** tab — browse/search the company store with a detail view.
-- **Document types** tab — browse a company's document types and generate PDFs and PNG images.
+- **Document types** tab — browse a company's document types and generate PDFs, Excel workbooks, and PNG images.
-- **Documents** tab — browse every generated file.
+- **Documents** tab — browse every generated file; PNG documents open in a view dialog with the live distress editor (see [PNG image document generation](#png-image-document-generation)).
 - **Labels** tab — placeholder for the ChromaDB label tools.

 Key API endpoints: `GET /api/health`, `GET /api/models`, `GET /api/industries`,